 Dev Ops is freaking hard.
 You have to learn a bunch of different tools that haven’t been made non-hacker friendly yet.
-Travis-CI, whatever testing framework and builder your language uses (if it’s Matlab, good luck), and git (shudder) suddenly go from become things you’ve heard of to things you need to understand right now.
+Travis-CI, whatever testing framework and builder your language uses (if it’s Matlab, good luck), and Git suddenly go from “things you’ve heard of” to “things you need to understand right now”.

 Dev Ops isn’t taught anywhere.
-Not in Software Carpentry, Coursera and definitely not at your institution, so you need to wrangle together a bunch of tutorials from the Internet and sacrifice a mouse to the computer gods.
+Not in Software Carpentry, Coursera and definitely not at your institution.
+You need to wrangle together a bunch of tutorials from the Internet and sacrifice a mouse to the computer gods.

 Given these obstacles, it’s not surprising to learn that Dev Ops in scientific code is practically unheard of, even in widely distributed and used libraries.
 Before my Master’s degree I would have shrugged it off has not being a major problem in science, but now I scream in horror.